Leammas/yii2-flowjs/README.md

 -----

 ### Widget
 Add the widget with corresponding settings in your view.
-For more insight about settings and restrictions @see FlowJsWidget.php.
+For more insight about settings and restrictions @see `FlowJsWidget.php`.
 Don't forget to add `target` setting containing url to FlowJsController Upload action (see below).

 ```php